Country Minute: Top Five Reasons to Buy Hunting Land

 5. Earn Extra Cash

 You may ask yourself “How can I make hunting land ownership more affordable?”
-Well, when you’re not enjoying your hunting land, other people can, and that can help your bottom line.
+Well, when you’re not enjoying your hunting land, other people can, and that can help your bottom line!

 You can also lease part of your land to other hunters on an annual or seasonal basis.
+If your property includes ground suitable for farming, you can lease it to local farmers.

 Getting Started

-GreenStone specializes in financing land and can help make obtaining a hunting land loan convenient and easy.
+GreenStone specializes in financing land and can help make obtaining a land loan convenient and easy.
 With long-term fixed rates, flexible financing options such as potentially using owned property as equity, and ability to offer group hunting loans for purchases with friends and family, we can help make recreational land affordable.

 Use our loan calculator to see how affordable your piece of paradise could be!